-Ms. Choudhury would be an excellent addition to and bring deep litigation experience to the EDNY.
-Over the course of her accomplished career, she has litigated more than two dozen complex cases, almost all of them in federal courts in New York and throughout the country.
+Ms. Choudhury would bring deep litigation experience to the EDNY.
+Over the course of her accomplished career, she has litigated more than two dozen complex cases, almost all of them in federal courts throughout the country.
 She has served as lead counsel in more than a dozen complex cases on issues ranging from government transparency over public records, federal statutes, and rights protected under the First, Fourth, Sixth, Eighth, and Fourteenth Amendments.
 She has engaged in high volume motion practice and discovery, advocated in courtrooms, and taken cases to trial.